gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

   encryption will be the used as payload for a DTLS chunk that will be the only chunk in the SCTP packet to be sent.
 DATA chunks are accepted and handled according to section 4 of {{RFC9260}}.
+  Data chunk with dedicated PPID will be sent and received unencrypted.

 - If an SCTP restart is occurring there are exception rules to the above.
 The COOKIE-ECHO and COOKIE-ACK SHALL be sent protected by